 You can manually migrate the Transaction Recovery Service back to the original server by selecting the original server as the destination server.
 The backup server must not be running when you migrate the service back to the original server.
 Follow the instructions below.

-Note: Please note the following:
+Notes: Please note the following:

 - If a backup server fails before completing the transaction recovery actions, the primary server cannot reclaim ownership of the Transaction Recovery Service and recovery will not be re-attempted after the rebooting server.
 Therefore, you must attempt to manually re-migrate the Transaction Recovery Service to another backup server. - If you restart the original server while the backup server is recovering transactions, the backup server will gracefully release ownership of the Transaction Recovery Service.
 You do not need to stop the backup server.
-See "Recovering Transactions For a Failed Clustered Server" on page 4-7.
+See Section 4.5.3, "Recovering Transactions For a Failed Clustered Server".

-For instructions on manually migrating the Transaction Recovery Service using the Administration Console, see "Migrate the Transaction Recovery Service" in the Administration Console Help.
+For instructions on manually migrating the Transaction Recovery Service using the Administration Console, see "Manually migrate the Transaction Recovery Service" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.